Differential Privacy for Eye Tracking with Temporal Correlations: Conclusion

 \section{Conclusion}

-We proposed different methods to achieve differential privacy by correcting, extending, and adapting the FPA method.
+We proposed different methods to achieve differential privacy for eye movement feature signals by correcting, extending, and adapting the FPA method.
 Since eye movement features are correlated over time and are high dimensional, standard differential privacy methods provide low utility and are vulnerable to inference attacks.
-With this motivation, we proposed privacy solutions for temporally correlated eye movement data.
-Our methods can easily be applied to any other human-computer interaction data as well since they are independent of the used data.
-Our methods outperform state-of-the-art methods in terms of both utility and classification accuracies while taking care of the correlations robustly.
-In future work, we will analyze the actual privacy metric $\epsilon^{\prime}$ with $k$ values chosen in a private manner for the centralized differential privacy setting.
+Thus, we proposed privacy solutions for temporally correlated eye movement data.
+Our methods can be easily applied to other biometric human-computer interaction data as well since they are independent of the used data and outperform the state-of-the-art methods in terms of both NMSE and classification accuracy and reduce the correlations significantly.
+In future work, we will analyze the actual privacy metric $\epsilon^{\prime}$ which takes the data correlations into account and choose $k$ values in a private manner for the centralized differential privacy setting.